What is prayer?

 The river disappearing into the ocean is prayer.
 The dewdrop slipping from the lotus leaf into the lake is prayer.
 Seeing the early morning sun and you are silent, and something starts rising in you too—that is prayer.
-A bird on the wing, and YOU are on the wing; you forget that you are separate—THAT is prayer.
+A bird on the wing, and you are on the wing; you forget that you are separate—that is prayer.
 Wherever separation disappears, prayer appears.
 When you become one with the whole of existence, that is prayer.

 Ego is a state of no-prayer: egolessness is a state of prayer.
 It is not a dialogue, it is not even a monologue.
 It has nothing to do with words; it is wordless silence.
 It is an open, silent sky; with no clouds, no thoughts.
 In prayer you are not Hindu or Christian or Mohammedan.
 In prayer you are not: in prayer God is.

-From Be Still and Know, Chapter Four
+From Be Still and Know, Discourse #4